brokechubb/Jakey/docs/ARTA_IMAGE_GENERATION.md

 ## Overview

 Arta is an advanced image generation service that provides high-quality artistic image generation with support for multiple styles and aspect ratios.
-This documentation covers how Arta is integrated into the JakeySelfBot project.
+This documentation covers how Arta is integrated into the Jakey project.

 ## Key Features